 It began to rain heavily, dropping the temperature, hindering our progress.
 Most of the stuff we needed for tonight’s stop was on my bike making it heavy.
 My mate had to go ahead, leave his bike, and then come back down and help me push mine up.
 When we turned a corner the incline became steeper and we could only progress a few feet at a time and then rest.
 By the time we reached the top the rain had stopped and had melted the snow from last night.
 When we finally took some respite and sat down, nothing could prepare us for the views, they were simply breathtaking; looking north east is the crenulated slopes as far as Twmpa.
 Looking backwards to the north is a patchwork of fields and moorland sloping down to the River Wye with the hills of mid-Wales rising beyond.
 To the west, it’s even more striking; we’re looking at the northern escarpment of the Brecon Beacons.
 As we ascend the path now becomes engraved into the land, torn apart by off road vehicles, making countless loose ankle breaking football size boulders.
 We began to descend on a treacherous path laced with slippery flat stones, then the terrain changed to bog.
 At last we're back on the bikes and hop across loads of streams crossing our path.
 We could now see the tail of the reservoir and it’s only about half a mile to the Grwyne Fawr Bothy, our stop for the tonight.
 The bothy is near the stream about 100 metres down below us, too steep to take the bikes down, so we chained them against the fence and walked down the sheer slope with our bags, and the logs.

-When we got to the bothy we were cold and soaked through, but we had a clean dry change of clothes and dry footware.
+but we had a clean dry change of clothes and dry footware.
 As the sky darkened it got colder, revealing our worst case scenario; a clear sky, good for stargazing, but not good to keep the ambient temperature moderate.
 We had brought six logs with us, and there was some logs kindly left by someone.
 We lit the stove, prepared a brew, and put our wet clothes cautiously around the fire, it didn’t take long for the little structure to warm up.
 The dried pasta and mushrooms went down well with two small bottles of red wine I’d sneaked into the panniers.
 The blackness of night quickly closed in, it was as dark as I've ever seen.
 We sat there on the two resident chairs and talked until we were tired, it’s hard to believe at this very moment, there’s so much conflict going on around the World, here, we’re in our own bubble of tranquillity.
 All we could hear was the sound of our voices, the fire cracking and the babbling of the brook next to the bothy.
 It was time to sleep, up a ladder was the sleeping area, and it didn’t take long for me to nod off.
 On the other hand, it didn’t take long for me to wake back up either.
 There were no roads, no people, no trees around (and therefore no bloody hooting owls), it was quiet.
 In fact, this must be the quietest place on the Planet, but I was next to an incessant snorer, making the bothy rumble.
 I went back down the ladder for my ear plugs, put the last log on the fire, went back up the ladder and nodded off again.

 In the middle of the night the stove had lost its warmth with the last embers dying while we slept, but we had no more wood to relight it.
 The temperature began to hastily drop, each breath passed a white vapour into the air.
 My teeth began to gently chatter, so we stripped off and put our now dry synthetic base layers back on followed by all of our other clothes, then we climbed inside our sleeping bags cocooned by emergency pastic bags.
 It's difficult to maintain warmth after a lot of hard effort, I later discovered it was minus 4°C (nothing to the hardened mountaineer, but bloody freezing for two porky City slickers).